Hyundai Ioniq 5 review

 |Model||Range||Wallbox charge time||Rapid charge time|

 Hyundai and its sister brand Kia are no strangers to the electric-car market: for years now, they’ve been producing some of the best-value EVs around.
-But the original Ioniq electric hatchback and Kona electric SUV are old news now, because the internet-breaking Ioniq 5 is here.
+But the original Ioniq Electric hatchback and Kona Electric SUV are old news now: the Ioniq 5 has landed, seemingly from outer space.

-Unlike its budget-minded siblings, however, the Ioniq 5 has loftier ambitions, with its sights set on the premium electric car crowd.
+Unlike its budget-minded siblings, this model has loftier ambitions, with its sights set on the premium electric-car crowd.
 The Ioniq 5’s rivals include the Audi Q4 e-tron, the Ford Mustang Mach-E and the Tesla Model 3, as well as higher-spec versions of the Volkswagen ID.3.
-Thankfully, Hyundai has given its latest electric car class-leading technology and made it more of a head-turner than most supercars.
+To take them on, Hyundai has given the car class-leading charging technology and made it more of a head-turner than most supercars in the looks department.

-The retro-inspired styling trend is taking over the electric-car market at the moment – and we're all for it if it means more creations like this and the new Renault 5 end up on our roads.
+Retro-inspired styling is taking over the market at the moment – and we're all for it if it means more creations like this on our roads.
 But it’s not just the wedge-shaped design, inspired by '70s and '80s hatchbacks, that makes the Ioniq 5 stand out.
-It also features 20-inch alloy wheels and cool details like the '8-bit' headlights made from 256 individual LED ‘cubes’ you’d typically only see on a concept car.
+It also features 20-inch alloys on higher-spec models, as well as cool details like '8-bit' headlights made from 256 individual LED ‘cubes’ – the sort of detail you’d typically see on a concept car.

-Occasionally fidgetity ride aside, the only negative we can think of when it comes to the Ioniq 5 is the lack of a rear wiper.
-That’s it.
-The Ioniq 5 is even reasonably priced compared to rivals, with prices starting from £36,995 for the entry-level version, rising to £48,145 for the Ultimate trim and 73kWh four-wheel-drive powertrain of our test car.
-Overall, the Ioniq 5’s price tag is on par with the likes of the Volkswagen ID.4 and what we expect the Tesla Model Y will cost when it arrives on British shores.
-Plus, it frequently undercuts the Audi Q4 e-tron and Ford Mustang Mach-E.
+Otherwise, it's reasonably priced compared to rivals, starting from just under £37,000 for the entry-level SE Connect and rising to just over £48,000 for Ultimate trim with the biggest battery and four-wheel drive.
+That's on par with the likes of the Volkswagen ID.4 and what we expect the Tesla Model Y will cost when it arrives on British shores.
+Plus, the Hyundai frequently undercuts the Audi's Q4 e-tron and Ford's Mustang Mach-E.

-The Ioniq 5 is an outstanding electric car, worthy of the anticipation that’s been building around it thanks to its charging capabilities, comfort and value-for-money.
-Plus, Hyundai has already announced that an Ioniq 6 electric saloon and Ioniq 7 electric SUV are on the way – and if they’re even on par with this first offering from the Ioniq brand, premium rival brands should be worried.
+Overall, then, the Ioniq 5 is an outstanding electric car that proves to have as much substance as it does style; it's more than worthy of the significant anticipation that had built up ahead of its arrival.
+Plus, Hyundai has already announced that an Ioniq 6 electric saloon and Ioniq 7 electric SUV are on the way in the next few years – and if they’re even on par with this first offering from the Ioniq sub-brand, premium rivals should definitely be worried.
+For a more in-depth look at the Hyundai Ioniq 5, read on for the rest of our detailed review...